energysistem/manuals/42260-Tower3/en/15-remote.md

     * EQ 3: Jazz.
     * EQ 4: Classic.

-* Use the X button to browse through in USB and SD mode.
+* Use the mode button to browse through in USB and SD mode.

-* Repeat/random modes (RPT
+* Repeat/random modes (RPT button).
-button).

 * Select a song or radio station using the number buttons (USB, SD and radioi FM modes).